pism/pism/doc/sphinx/manual/index.rst

 Users who want to understand more deeply how PISM is designed, or who want to extend it, will need to go beyond what is described here.
 See the `Source Code Browser
 <pism-browser_>`_, which is online for the latest stable version.
 It can be generated from
-source code as described in :ref:`sec-installation`.
+source code as described in :ref:`sec-install-documentation`.
 It gives a complete view of the class/object structure of the PISM source code.

 .. warning::